 cartoonist: Robert Crumb

-I’ve learned to tolerate jokes about sex, and am not trying to change anyone’s behavior so much as to explain why I don’t find such jokes entertaining and believe them to be the nervous and compulsive byproducts of ignorance.
-I’m not an absolutist about this, occasionally I do find them entertaining and very occasionally make such jokes myself.
-My objection does not come from moralistic or religious grounds or because I long for a Victorian sense of decorum, etc.
+This is something I wrote at high speed in 2013 to explain why I don’t find most jokes about sex to be entertaining and believe them to be the nervous and compulsive byproducts of ignorance.
+I’m not an absolutist about this.
+I occasionally find such jokes amusing and make such jokes myself.
+My objection does not come from moralistic or religious grounds or because I long for a Victorian sense of decorum.

 To me, sexual joking seems embarrassingly ignorant.
-Typically it is delivered in a glib, careless mode and the jokster seems to assume a smug, cynical knowingness about an aspect of life that is actually veiled in many layers of mystery and that also burns with the potent fires of tragic magic.
+Typically, it’s delivered in a glib, careless mode, and the jokester seems to assume a smug, cynical knowingness about an aspect of life that is actually veiled in many layers of mystery and that also burns with the potent fires of tragic magic.

 First, sex is not this trifling plaything.
-Scan any collection of news headlines and you will inevitably find them splattered with examples of the tragic outcomes of our ignorance about sex.
-Scan your own life and you will probably see innumerable instances in which you, and others you know, have been burned by this drive.
-Can you explain to me why most of us seem so fatefully, ineluctably, and intensely drawn toward a particular body type and not others?
-I can’t explain that, and I have yet to meet anyone in person or in writing that can explain it.
-Sexuality is like this powerful engine driving us toward all sorts of things, often toward harmful means and ends, and rather than joking about it I want to look under the hood and see how this engine works.
-The design of the engine, however, seems to be so deep in the source code that it eludes anything but the most intensive, prolonged, relentless probing, and even then we gain only fragmentary glimpses of how it works
+Scan any collection of news headlines, and you’ll inevitably find them splattered with examples of the tragic outcomes of our ignorance about sex.
+Scan your own life and you will probably see innumerable instances in which this drive has burned you and others.
+Can you explain why most of us seem so fatefully, ineluctably, and intensely drawn toward a particular body type and not others?
+I can’t explain that, and I have yet to meet anyone in person or in writing who can fully explain it.
+Sexuality is a powerful engine driving us toward all sorts of things, often toward harmful means and ends, and rather than joking about it, I want to look under the hood and see how this engine works.
+The design of the engine, however, seems to be so deep in the source code that it eludes anything but the most intensive, prolonged, relentless probing, and even then, we gain only fragmentary glimpses of how it works.

-When people joke about his mysterious, magical and potently dangerous, frequently fatal, force they seem to me to be coming from a smug and cynical knowingness about it, and what they seem to know about it is a bunch of slap stick cartoons, a caricature of sexuality’s grosser presentations.
+When people joke about his mysterious, magical, and potently dangerous, frequently fatal force, they seem to me to be coming from a smug and cynical knowingness about it, and what they seem to know about it is a bunch of slapstick cartoons, a caricature of sexuality’s grosser presentations.
 I find the grosser aspects of sexuality—sex on the level of the genitalia, sex seen through the garish pornographer or jokester lens— to be mildly horrific rather than entertaining.
 When most of us contemplate having sex with or between body types of the sort we are not attracted to, it seems weird and gross.
 Yikes, who would want to do that?
-We imagine (or are forced to imagine via jokes) sex between body types we don’t covet, and it’s like, Ooou, gross, why would they even want to do that?
-But if you look at all sex on the level of the genitalia with beginner’s mind, including sex with or between hotties of the sort we covet, and it is all gross.
+We imagine (or are forced to imagine via jokes) sex between body types we don’t covet, and it’s like, Ouu, gross, why would they even want to do that?
+But if you look at all sex on the level of the genitalia with beginner’s mind, including sex with or between hotties of the sort we covet, and it’s all gross.
 As Yeats so memorably put it, “Love has pitched his mansion in the place of excrement.”

-It is a grotesque and embarrassing aspect of humanity that people will do the most ill advised things, use the most unscrupulous means (“all’s fair in love and war”) and often incur tragic and even fatal consequences just to achieve slippery contact with a very tiny piece of meaty real estate, the unsanitary orifice of another body, for example.
-And yet, rather than feeling humbled that they are driven by a fateful, ineluctable irrational drive, the origins and nature of which are almost entirely veiled in ignorance, they joke about it with a smug, cynical, knowingness as if the locker room were the place to graduate into a state of total sophistication about a subject that, as Churchill once said about Russia, is a riddle wrapped in a mystery inside and enigma.
+It is a grotesque and embarrassing aspect of humanity that people will do the most ill-advised things, use the most unscrupulous means (“all’s fair in love and war”) and often incur tragic and even fatal consequences to achieve slippery contact with a very tiny piece of meaty real estate, the unsanitary orifice of another body, for example.
+And yet, rather than feeling humbled that they’re driven by a fateful, ineluctable irrational drive, the origins and nature of which are almost entirely veiled in ignorance, they joke about it with a smug, cynical knowingness as if the locker room were the place to graduate into a state of total sophistication about a subject that, as Churchill once said about Russia, is a riddle wrapped in a mystery inside an enigma.

 The soul selects her own society,